user4223/ticket-decoder/README.md

 . setup.Python.sh
 ```
 Ensure PYTHONPATH is defined to enable Python to discover the ticket_decoder module.
+Try executing the test-cases.
 ```
 export PYTHONPATH=`pwd`/build/Release/bin

+python3 -m unittest discover -s source/test/python/
 ```
 When the module has been build successfully, a Python script as shown below should work.
 ```